saumyap24/aws-solutions-architect-associate-notes/VPC/vpc.md

 - Helps to <ins> <i> manage, retrieve and rotate database credentials, application credentials, OAuth tokens, API keys and other secrets throughout their lifecycles
 </ins></i>
 - Helps to <ins> improve security posture </ins>, because you no longer need hard-coded credentials in application source code.
-    - Storing the credentials in Secrets Manager helps avoid possible compromise by anyone who can inspect the application or the components.
+    - Storing the credentials in Secrets Manager <ins> helps to avoid possible compromise by anyone who can inspect the application </ins> or the components.
-    - Replace hard-coded credentials with a runtime call to the Secrets Manager service to retrieve credentials with a runtime call to the Secrets Manager service to retrieve credentials dynamically when you need them.
+    - <ins>Replace hard-coded credentials </ins> with a runtime call to the Secrets Manager service to retrieve credentials with a runtime call to the Secrets Manager service to retrieve credentials dynamically when you need them.
--